raul23/learning-chinese/specialized_vocabulary/README.rst

 ======
 README
 ======
-Each file contains related words along with examples of sentences using the words.
+Each file contains related words along with a link to examples of sentences using these words.
 For instance, `computers.rst`_ contains computer-related words such as internet and microprocessor.

 ..
 URLs